Navigation: DATABASE MAINTENANCE >

 Validating Your Database

 The Firebird database software used by all versions of ACCOUNTS includes a feature for checking that the database is not damaged.
 This does not in any way check whether you have entered correct data.
-It is rather checking for the sort of damage to files that can happen if for instance your computer crashes while the program is in the middle of updating the database.
+It is rather checking for the sort of damage to files that can happen if your turn off your computer while the program is in the middle of updating the database.
+(Obviously, we would strongly advise against doing that!)
+Such damage can also occur if your computer suddenly crashes while the program is in the middle of updating the database

 To validate your database, just run Database ⇒ Validate Database.
 When it is done, it will give the message "The database validation did not find any problems" if that was the case, and will display the errors if there are problems found.
 If any errors are found, please email the displayed errors to technical support for assistance.